hunter-hub/replit.github.io/teams-pro/interviewing-candidates.md

     alt="repl invitation"
     style="width: 90% !important;"/>

-You can invite candidates by email directly or by you can generate a join link to share with candidates.
+You can invite candidates by entering their email address or you can generate a join link to share with candidates.
 Candidates will get a notification of the invite.
 They will need to sign up for a Replit account before they can accept the invite to the team repl.

 <img src="/images/teamsPro/interviewing-candidates-tutorial-images/notification.png"